NYCU-NLP-Lab/SciTalkQA/README.md

 Number: Question sequence in the video.
 Answers can be obtained using tools like yt-dlp to extract relevant data from YouTube.
 ### Keyword
 - `keyword.csv` This file provides keywords associated with each QA pair:
+  ID: Matches the IDs in mapping.json.
+  Number: Question sequence in the video.
   Type: Identifies whether the keyword is:
   - Extracted directly from the question.
   - Derived from the answer.